-Glycine manufactured a well functioning self-winding watch, and later in 1934, the company launched the chronometer range.
+Glycine manufactured a well-functioning self-winding watch, and later in 1934, the company launched the chronometer range.
 This watch matched all the standards of the official Swiss quality control.
-In 1945, glycine geared up its production and manufactured a range of automatic watches making use of the most advanced technologies.
+In 1945, Glycine geared up its production and manufactured a range of automatic watches using the most advanced technologies.

 The Late 1900s

 Despite the reservations, Glycine has tried to maintain its philosophy of offering excellent value at reasonable prices.
-In an interview regarding the acquisition, the CEO said the plan was not to merge the two brands, Glycine and Invicta would remain two separate entities while the focus would be more on the Airman and Combat collection.
+In an interview regarding the acquisition, the CEO said the plan was not to merge the two brands; Glycine and Invicta would remain two separate entities while focusing more on the Airman and Combat collection.

 Glycine Watch Collections

-When we look at the design evolution of the brand, it appears that the very first launch was a test, as a lot of features would change afterward.
-The mention of AM/PM on the dial was to enable easier reading of the time, and following different variations, the function and design of the watches solidified.
-Glycine has made sure to stay true to its vintage reputation and now have two main collections available i.e. Airman and Combat.
+When we look at the brand’s design evolution, it appears that the very first launch was a test, as a lot of features would change afterward.
+The mention of AM/PM on the dial enabled the easier reading of the time, and following different variations, the function and design of the watches solidified.
+Glycine has made sure to stay true to its vintage reputation and now has two main collections available, i.e., Airman and Combat.

 Glycine Airman Collection

-Later, Glycine, in 2002, made waves in the watch industry by unveiling new Airman watch models ranging from more complex world timers to unique collector’s items.
-The brand launched the Airman 7, featuring three mechanical movements simultaneously displaying the time in four time zones.
-Now the customers can enjoy three subcategories of Airman collection:
+Later, in 2002, Glycine made waves in the watch industry by unveiling new Airman watch models ranging from more complex world timers to unique collector’s items.
+The brand launched the Airman 7, featuring three mechanical movements simultaneously displaying four time zones.
+Now the customers can enjoy three subcategories of the Airman collection: